gregfullard/100-days-of-code/log.md

 **Today's Progress:**
 Adding support for POST requests in the skills ontology service.
 Also added a Postman project to make consistent testing a bit easier.

-**Thoughts:** Pulling relationships from the Neo4J graph is no workinbg as expected yet, but will figure it out tomorrow
+**Thoughts:** Pulling relationships from the Neo4J graph is not working as expected yet, but will figure it out tomorrow

 **Links:** N/A